TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 22/Proverbs 22.9.md

 ---

-He that hath a bountiful eye shall be blessed; For he giveth of his bread to the poor.
+He who has a generous eye will be blessed; for he shares his food with the poor.